Tomasan7/TicTacToe/README.md

 ##### ServerAddPlayer (4)
 Sent to all players when a new player joins the game.
-Should be followed by an initial [ServerSetPlayerData](#serversetplayerdata-7) packet.

 | field    | type | description         |
 |----------|------|---------------------|